PsyTeachR/reprores-v2/docs/04-tidyr.md

 Students in the Institute of Neuroscience and Psychology at the University of Glasgow can use the online experiment builder platform, [Experimentum](https://debruine.github.io/experimentum/).
 The platform is also [open source on github](https://github.com/debruine/experimentum) for anyone who can install it on a web server.
 It allows you to group questionnaires and experiments into **projects** with randomisation and counterbalancing.
 Data for questionnaires and experiments are downloadable in long format, but researchers often need to put them in wide format for analysis.

-Look at the help menu for built-in dataset `dataskills::experimentum_quests` to learn what each column is.
+Look at the help menu for built-in dataset `experimentum_quests` to learn what each column is.
 Subjects are asked questions about dogs to test the different questionnaire response types.

 * current: Do you own a dog? (yes/no)
 * past: Have you ever owned a dog? (yes/no)